novel-systems/ns-thon/DOCUMENTATION.md

 # Terminology

-In Placeholder-1 App, there are a lot of different stakeholders with different permissions and roles in the event.
+In NSThon App, there are a lot of different stakeholders with different permissions and roles in the event.

 -   Participant
 -   Partner